Spirent/py-stcrestclient/README.md

 ### Install Using pip

 Make sure python-pip is installed on you system.
-If you are using virtualenv, then pip is alredy installed into environments created by vertualenv, and using sudo is not needed.
-To install the latest, use pip with the repository archive URL:
+If you are using virtualenv, then pip is already installed into environments created by virtualenv, and using sudo is not needed.
+To install the latest, use pip to install from pypi:

+    sudo pip install stcrestclient

+Or, install from the repository archive URL:

     sudo pip install https://github.com/ajgillis/py-stcrestclient/archive/master.zip

 ### Upgrade with pip

-If a newer version of the stcrestclient package is available, you can upgrade your existing version like this:
+If a newer version of the stcrestclient package is available, you can upgrade your existing version using the same command as you used to install, and adding the --upgrade flag:

-    sudo pip install --upgrade https://github.com/ajgillis/py-stcrestclient/archive/master.zip
+    sudo pip install --upgrade stcrestclient

 ### From Source